brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/assignments/Introduction_to_deep_learning.md

 ## Submission:

 - You should write down your answers in a saved doc.
 - Mail your file to brainhackschooltaiwan@gmail.com.
-Please also include [BHSTW] your school number and the name of modules in the subject line.
+Please also include **[BHSTW] your school number and the name of modules in the subject line**.
 - Attempts: no limits
 - Points: 0 (fail) / 1 (pass)